 Complete visibility of workflow – Workflow status tracking software enables users to open any workflow, see the status of tasks, and drill down to the status of individual tasks.
 Users can get real-time updates on which tasks are completed, pending, or stalled.
 Complete details including the date and time stamp of tasks, who is working on which task, and other performance specifics can be derived from this software.

 Performance tracking – When users get complete details on the tasks, they are in a position to track the performance status of each task and the overall process.
 For example, if a task is stalled for want of input from the preceding task, users can get to know the point at the process is stalled.
-Identifying this point enables them to make corrective action immediately before the process flow is affected.
+Identifying this point enables them to take corrective action immediately before the process flow is affected.

 Workflow audit – Workflow tracking software enables secure storage of data in a relational database.
-Reports and information on the process and tasks are provided to users in real-time.
+Reports and information on the process and tasks are provided to users in real time.
 These reports are made available to users whenever it is needed.
 Visual reports and dashboards paint a complete picture of the process, which can be shared around the organization.

 Workload management – Workflow tracking software helps identify bottlenecks and workload issues immediately.
 Reassignment of tasks to employees in order to clear the bottlenecks and also ensure optimal usage of resources for maximum process productivity.

-Workflow tracking tools – Empower users to stay informed about task and process statuses in real-time.
+Workflow tracking tools – Empower users to stay informed about task and process statuses in real time.
 Tracking process workflows is essential for mapping out business processes and streamlining them to improve efficiency.

 Essential Components of Workflow Tracker